simonsafhalter/reedsy-challenge-frontend/front-end/q2/general.md

 Creating a DOM with "innerHTML" is setting a string which is then parsed and inserted as the HTML code of the element.
 It might seem very simple and convenient but it's usually not advisable because the sting parsing can be dangerous.
 If the string is not sanitized it can contain malicious code that can be executed.

-The "createElement method creates a new instance of a DOM element that we can then manipulate (e.g., set attributes, append children) and insert into the document.
+The "createElement" method creates a new instance of a DOM element that we can then manipulate (e.g., set attributes, append children) and insert into the document.
 Using document.createElement is preferred when programmatically creating and manipulating elements because it's more secure as it doesn't require parsing HTML strings and allows more controlled attribute assignment, event listener attachment, and appending child elements.

 # 2.4 Compare two-way data binding vs one-way data flow.